 ADDING IN THE FLOUR:

 You’ll often run across a recipe that calls for alternating dry and wet ingredients.
 This process helps to create the perfect cake.
 Always start and end with the dry mixture.
 In traditional cakes as well as gluten free, mixing develops gluten (not the kind to which people are intolerant).
 The gluten creates structure.
-This is good when you’re baking bread but not in cakes.
+This is good when you’re baking bread, but not in cakes.
 If you mix anything long enough, you will create gluten.
 If you mix for a super long period, it will break the gluten you created.
 The length of time varies depending upon the combination of ingredients you use.
-If you add all of the flour all at once to the batter, you most likely will have to mix for a longer period creating a tougher texture.
-If you add all of the liquid at once, it sometimes is not warm enough and causes the butter or oil to separate from the batter.
+If you add all of the flour at once to the batter, you most likely will have to mix for a longer period creating a tougher texture.
+If you add all of the liquid at once, and that liquid was too cold, it may causes the butter or oil to chill and separate from the batter.

 BATTERS CONTAINING LUMPS: